-Table 2 reports the conditional and unconditional welfare cost measures, $\lambda_c$ and $\lambda_u$ , in comparison to the Ramsey policy.
+Table 2 reports the conditional and unconditional welfare cost measures, λ_c and λ_u , in comparison to the Ramsey policy.
 We find that the Taylor rule (i) yields conditional and unconditional welfare costs of 0.298% and 0.312% of consumption relative to the Ramsey policy.
 This is in fact quite a sizable business-cycle cost and is comparable to the finding in Schmitt-Grohé and Uribe (2007).

 We next study the implication of our proposed policy, the Taylor-MRIT rule (ii), where the monetary authority can additionally adjust the medium-run inflation target in response to cost-push shocks over time.
-Our numerical search finds optimal MRIT coefficients of $\mu{\pi^} = -0.084$ and $\rho{\pi^} = 0.72$ .
-The negative value of $\mu{\pi^}$ implies that the monetary authority decreases the medium-run inflation target when inflation increases due to a positive realization of cost-push shock.
-All else equal, this policy action leads to a bigger inflation gap $(\Pi_t/\Pi_t^)$ compared to the standard Taylor rule (i) in (10) without the MRIT adjustment.
+Our numerical search finds optimal MRIT coefficients of $\mu{\pi^} = -0.084$ and $\rho{\pi^} = 0.72.^{20}$ The negative value of μ{π^} implies that the monetary authority decreases the medium-run inflation target when inflation increases due to a positive realization of cost-push shock.
+All else equal, this policy action leads to a bigger inflation gap (Π_t/Π_t^) compared to the standard Taylor rule (i) in (10) without the MRIT adjustment.
 The bigger inflation gap translates to a more aggressive response to the cost-push shock through a larger increase in the nominal interest rate, as evident from (11).
 In addition, the substantial inertia in the Taylor-MRIT rule means that the monetary authority needs to react to a realization of the cost-push shock in a highly persistent manner.
 This smoothing adjustment can be explained by the persistent effect of the cost-push shock on inflation.

-&lt;sup>20When we use the conditional welfare function as the criterion, the optimal parameter values that maximize $E_0(V_0)$ are $\mu{\pi^} = -0.080$ and $\rho{\pi^} = -0.73$ , with $\lambda_c \times 100 = 0.106$ and $\lambda_c \times 100 = 0.109$ .
+When we use the conditional welfare function as the criterion, the optimal parameter values that maximize $E_0(V_0)$ are $\mu{\pi^} = -0.080$ and $\rho{\pi^} = -0.73$, with $\lambda_c \times 100 = 0.106$ and $\lambda_c \times 100 = 0.109$.
 The

 The welfare gain from the MRIT adjustment is significant.
-The Taylor-MRIT rule (ii) yields conditional and unconditional welfare costs of 0.106% and 0.109% of consumption relative to the Ramsey policy.
+The Taylor-MRIT rule (ii) yields conditional and unconditional welfare costs of 0.106\% and 0.109\% of consumption relative to the Ramsey policy.
 When compared to the welfare costs associated with the Taylor rule (i), the welfare gain implies that agents would be willing to give up more than 20 basis points of their consumption stream under the Taylor-MRIT rule (ii) to be as well off as under the Taylor rule (i).
 Alternatively, using the unconditional cost measure, we can say that the welfare gain from adopting the Taylor-MRIT rule over the Taylor rule is 65%.
-To better understand the reason for the welfare gain, we compute the standard deviations of inflation $(\sigma(\hat{\pi}t))$ , the output gap $(\sigma(\hat{x}t))$ , and the nominal interest rate $(\sigma(\hat{R}t))$ .
+21 To better understand the reason for the welfare gain, we compute the standard deviations of inflation $(\sigma(\hat{\pi}t))$, the output gap $(\sigma(\hat{x}t))$, and the nominal interest rate $(\sigma(\hat{R}t))$.
 The standard deviations $\sigma(\hat{\pi}t)$ and $\sigma(\hat{x}t)$ for the Taylor rule (i) are 3.24 and 2.37, respectively, while they are 1.65 and 3.38 for the Taylor-MRIT rule (ii).
 These calculations show that the MRIT, which allows for a more aggressive reaction to inflation due to cost-push shocks, reduces inflation volatility by a factor of two, but only increases the volatility of the output gap by about 43%.
-This, coupled with the fact that inflation variation carries a much larger weight in the utility-based welfare measure relative to the output-gap variation, is the source of the significant welfare gain.
+This, coupled with the fact that inflation variation carries a much larger weight in the utility-based welfare measure relative to the output-gap variation, is the source of the significant welfare gain.22 welfare ranking across policy rules is also identical.
+Hence, the results are robust to the choice of the welfare criterion.